-Between February 1, 2008 and April 1, 2011, the market price of our common stock has ranged from a low of \$3.24 to a high of \$39.95 per share.
+Between February 1, 2009 and April 1, 2012, the market price of our common stock has ranged from a low of \$3.24 to a high of \$45.38 per share.
 The market price of our common stock may change significantly in response to various factors and events beyond our control, including:

-- · fluctuations in our quarterly revenues or those of our competitors as a result of seasonality or other factors; - · a shortfall in revenues or net income from that expected by securities analysts and investors; - changes in securities analysts' estimates of our financial performance or the financial performance of our competitors or companies in our industry generally; - · announcements concerning our competitors; - · changes in product pricing policies by our competitors or our customers; - · general conditions in our industry; and - general conditions in the securities markets, such as the broad decline in stock prices that occurred from the first quarter of 2008 to the first quarter of 2009.
+- · fluctuations in our quarterly revenues or those of our competitors as a result of seasonality or other factors; - a shortfall in revenues or net income from that expected by securities analysts and investors; - changes in securities analysts' estimates of our financial performance or the financial performance of our competitors or companies in our industry generally; - · announcements concerning our competitors; - changes in product pricing policies by our competitors or our customers; - · general conditions in our industry; and - · general conditions in the securities markets.